coutug/action-runner/README.md

 6. Once everything is up and running, go to the settings of your repository to verify that the runner is registered.
 ![Alt text](images/image.png)

 7. Great!
 You are ready to set up the webhooks from your repo.
 In the settings, look for webhooks and create a neew one.
 Make sur to put the correct URL from your domain and endpoint.
 Put the content type to application/json.
+In the events, select the events manuly and only check the 'workflow jobs' as an event.
 ![Alt text](images/image-1.png)

 8. Test the thing!
 Run a workflow from your repo to see if everything is working.
 You should be able to see the webhooks with a 200 status code and see the jobs running in GitHub.
 From your cluster, you should see the runners spawn depending on the number of jobs running simmultaneously.